Last updated - July 8, 2021

 If you are running an online store selling physical products, you will definitely need to get into the intricate world of shipping.
 WooCommerce helps in setting up convenient shipping options to locations across the world.
-You have to decide on your selling strategy and set up shipping rates accordingly.
+You have to decide on your selling strategy and set up WooCommerce Shipping rates accordingly.

 Before starting with the Shipping settings, remember to set up the shipping location from the General settings tab.